StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 GROUP BY advertiser, channel;
 ```

-After the synchronized materialized view is created, the sub-query `count(distinct user_id)` in the subsequent queries will be automatically rewritten as `bitmap_union_count (to_bitmap(user_id))` so that they can hit the synchronized materialized view.
+After the synchronous materialized view is created, the sub-query `count(distinct user_id)` in the subsequent queries will be automatically rewritten as `bitmap_union_count (to_bitmap(user_id))` so that they can hit the synchronous materialized view.

 ### Approximate count distinct

 Use the table `advertiser_view_record` above as an example again.
-To accelerate approximate count distinct, you can create a synchronized materialized view based on this table and use the [hll_union()](../sql-reference/sql-functions/aggregate-functions/hll_union.md) function to pre-aggregate the data.
+To accelerate approximate count distinct, you can create a synchronous materialized view based on this table and use the [hll_union()](../sql-reference/sql-functions/aggregate-functions/hll_union.md) function to pre-aggregate the data.

 ```SQL
 CREATE MATERIALIZED VIEW advertiser_uv2 AS